synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component:syn-chart.md

 ## Default

 The default story demonstrates a basic line chart configuration.
-The chart is configured via the option property, which accepts an object that maps directly to the ECharts option configuration.
+The chart is configured via the config property, which accepts an object that maps directly to the ECharts option configuration.

 ```html
 <syn-chart id="chart-default"></syn-chart>